Albany Rural Cemetery

-The Albany Rural Cemetery was established October 7, 1844, in Colonie, New York, United States, just outside the city of Albany, New York.
+The Albany Rural Cemetery was established October 7, 1844, in Menands, New York, United States, just outside the city of Albany, New York.
 It is renowned as one of the most beautiful, pastoral cemeteries in the U.S., at over 400 acre.
 Many historical American figures are buried there.

 History

 On April 2, 1841, an association was formed to bring the cemetery into being.
 A committee of the association selected the site on April 20, 1844.
 The cemetery originally contained 100 acre.
 This portion was consecrated October 7, 1844.
 Daniel D. Barnard delivered the dedication address, which was one of many given at rural cemeteries across the northeast in the years from Justice Joseph Story's address at Mount Auburn Cemetery in 1831 to Lincoln's Gettysburg Address in 1863.
 The first interment was made in May, 1845.
 Located near the entrance is the Louis Menand House.

 David Bates Douglass, a military and civilian engineer, working in the capacity as a consulting architect, designed the landscape layout of Albany Rural Cemetery, between 1845 and 1846.
 He modeled his design of the Albany Rural Cemetery, as well as his subsequent and final one, Mount Hermon Cemetery, in a rural area outside of Quebec City, Canada East, upon his first design, the highly acclaimed Green-Wood Cemetery, in what at the time was a rural section of Brooklyn.
 All three of Douglass' garden cemeteries have been conferred a historic status, by their respective jurisdictions.

 In 1868, bodies from other cemeteries were removed and reinterred in Albany Rural Cemetery.